 - 1. Detention is held in Lecture Hall I on Monday, Wednesday, and Thursday and is subject to change. - 2.
 Be on time; the door closes promptly at 2:45 p.m.
 Unexcused tardiness is grounds for another detention. - 3.
 Sit in alternating seats.
 Teachers may assign seats at their discretion. - 4.
 Fill in front rows first.
 Do not use back three rows unless necessary. - 5.
 Students must work on school work or approved reading material. - 6.
 No sleeping.
 No heads on desk. - 7.
 No feet on desks. - 8.
 No eating or gum chewing. - 9.
-No laughing or talking. - 10.
-Students are not allowed out of their seats. - 11.
-Dismissal is at exactly 4:20 p.m. - 12.
-Students are to leave school immediately after dismissal. - 13.
-No hitchhiking home after detention. - 14.
-Cutting a detention is covered in the "Major Discipline" portion of the handbook. - 15.
-Parents/Guardians will be notified by mail in advance, if possible, of a detention session. - 16.
-DETENTION HAS PREFERENCE OVER WORK OR ATHLETICS AND CO-CURRICULAR ACTIVITIES. - 17.
+No cell phones. - 10.
+No laughing or talking. - 11.
+Students are not allowed out of their seats. - 12.
+Dismissal is at exactly 4:20 p.m. - 13.
+Students are to leave school immediately after dismissal. - 14.
+No hitchhiking home after detention. - 15.
+Cutting a detention is covered in the "Major Discipline" portion of the handbook. - 16.
+Parents/Guardians will be notified by mail in advance, if possible, of a detention session. - 17.
+DETENTION HAS PREFERENCE OVER WORK OR ATHLETICS AND CO-CURRICULAR ACTIVITIES. - 18.
 Detention cannot be changed unless approved by the principal or assistant principal.
-Parents/Guardians may be contacted for verification. - 18.
-Students who are disruptive in detention may be assigned to in-school suspension the next day.
+Parents/Guardians may be contacted for verification. - 19.
+Students who are disruptive in detention may be assigned to in-school suspension.